keonik/geocoding-api/README.md

 # Geocoding API

-A Go-based REST API for geocoding location lookup using US ZIP codes, built with Echo framework and PostgreSQL database.
+A Go-based REST API for geocoding location lookup using US ZIP codes, built with Echo framework and PostgreSQL database

 ## Features